Divacon: Parallel Divide and Conquer

 Let's move forward.

-For a couple of months I've been studying this pathbreaking dissertation and his patents and other papers.
-To support others to also understand and use it, the following are my homework and notes-in-progress, only somewhat organized, as follows:
+For some time I've been studying this pathbreaking dissertation and his patents and other papers.
+Although my notes are incomplete and perhaps wrong in many respects, in order to support others to also understand and use it, the following are my homework and notes-in-progress, only somewhat organized, as follows.
+In case of confusion, follow George, not me.
+See the bibliography.:

 Your thoughts?